 If your country is not listed, you need to apply for a Tourist / Social Visa (B-211) at an Indonesian Embassy or Consulate outside of Indonesia.

-You will be required to present a sponsor letter.
+For your application, you will be required to present a sponsor letter.

-A sponsor letter is an official invitation to confirm:
+This is an official invitation to confirm:

 - the aim of your visit,

 - commit to respect the laws of Indonesia, and